Externalism: Recent forms of phenomenal externalism

 Some externalists suggest explicitly that phenomenal content as well as the mental process are partially external to the body of the subject.
 The authors considering these views wonder whether not only cognition but also the conscious mind could be extended in the environment.
 While enactivism, at the end of the day, accepts the standard physicalist ontology that conceives the world as made of interacting objects, these more radical externalists consider the possibility that there is some fundamental flaw in our way to conceive reality and that some ontological revision is indeed unavoidable.

-Teed Rockwell published a wholehearted attack against all forms of dualism and internalism.
+Professor Teed Rockwell published a wholehearted attack against all forms of dualism and internalism.
 He proposed that the mind emerges not entirely from brain activity but from an interacting nexus of brain, body, and world.
 He therefore endorses embodied cognition, holding that neuroscience wrongly endorses a form of Cartesian materialism, an indictment also issued by many others.
 Dwelling on John Dewey's heritage, he argues that the brain and the body bring into existence the mind as a "behavioral field" in the environment.

 Ted Honderich is perhaps the philosopher with the greatest experience in the field.
 He defends a position he himself dubbed "radical externalism" perhaps because of its ontological consequences.
 One of his main examples is that "what it actually is for you to be aware of the room you are in, it is for the room a way to exist."
 According to him, "Phenomenologically, what it is for you to be perceptually conscious is for a world somehow to exist".
 Therefore, he identifies existence with consciousness.

-Another radical form of phenomenal externalism is the view called the spread mind by Riccardo Manzotti.
+Another radical form of phenomenal externalism is the view called the spread mind by professor Riccardo Manzotti.
 He questions the separation between subject and object, seeing these as only two incomplete perspectives and descriptions of the same physical process.
 He supports a process ontology that endorses a mind spread physically and spatio-temporally beyond the skin.
 Objects are not autonomous as we know them, but rather actual processes framing our reality.

-Another explanation was proposed by Roger Bartra with his theory of the exocerebrum.
+Another explanation was proposed by researcher-anthropologist Roger Bartra with his theory of the exocerebrum.
 He explains that consciousness is both inside and outside the brain, and that the frontier that separates both realms is useless and a burden in the explanation of the self.
 In his Anthropology of the Brain: Consciousness, Culture, and Free Will (Cambridge University Press, 2014; originally published in Spanish in 2005) he criticizes both externalism and internalism.